 Through her books, website, and blog, Emma Helmsley advises her devoted followers on how to live a balanced life in a hectic world.
 Her husband, Rob, is a high profile academic, and her children, Jake and Lily, are well-adjusted teenagers.
 On the surface, they are the perfect family.
 But Anne soon finds herself intimately ensconced in the Helmsley’s dirty laundry, both literally and figuratively.
 Underneath the dust, grime, and whimsical clutter, everyone has a secret to hide and Anne’s own disturbing past threatens to unhinge everything.

-For fans of Notes on a Scandal and The Woman Upstairs, The Housekeeper is a nuanced and nail-biting psychological thriller about the dark recesses of the human mind and the dangerous consequences of long-buried secrets.
+For fans of Notes on a Scandal and The Woman Upstairs, The Housekeeper is a nuanced and psychological drama about the dark recesses of the human mind and the dangerous consequences of long-buried secrets.